Rocketwf/Schala/README.md

 5. make sure your PR passes CI
 ## Development
 ### Prerequisites
-Make sure you have all the following dependencies First, update your local repos:
+Make sure you have all the following dependencies <br />
+On Debian based systems e.g., Ubuntu and WSL: <br />
+First, update your local repos:
 ```console
 sudo apt update